A rainy afternoon in Athens

 We liked it, though.
 And I liked the bathroom, where the mirror was placed inside a bicycle wheel, with a fender and all the rest.

 For dinner, we went near Monastiraki Square, and Mathieu chose a nice tavern with candles on the tables.
-We spent the rest of the evening talking and enjoying the wine.
+After a beautiful afternoon in Athens, we spent the rest of the evening talking and enjoying the wine.